AndrewShen812/AssetsRefGenerator/README.md

 1.2.0
  - Support custom settings([#14][5]).
 Users can configure the generated file's path, generated class' name and the naming conventions of class field.
+ - Prefer specifying assets in pubspec.yaml by specifying a directory, such as: `- assets/images/`.
+If specifying file style has already been used, like `- assets/images/home.png`, then keep this style.
  - Bug fix([#17][6]): no more checks for the existence of .packages file.

 1.1.0